rita-garcia/unicanterbury-class-tog/_sources/class-toggle.rst

    :toggle: lock
    :points: 10

-.. poll:: toggle-poll-cls-4-itcse
+.. poll:: toggle-poll-cls-fortune-itcse
     :scale: 9

     From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> this problem?
 Please skip this question if you didn't use it.

-.. shortanswer:: toggle-sa-pr-cls-4-itcse
+.. shortanswer:: toggle-sa-pr-cls-fortune-itcse

     Please explain your rating above or explain why you didn't use the Parsons problem.